The Sinister Story Behind This Popular Nevada Lake Will Give You Chills

 Fishing, camping, and boating are allowed on Pyramid Lake; however, remember that since it sits on Native American land, permits are required.
 And you may want to visit in a season other than spring.
 Just in case.
 You know, Water Babies and all.

-Have you seen the splendors of Pyramid Lake up close and personal.
+Pyramid Lake is a unique lake in Nevada, but it’s absolutely haunting.
+Have you seen the splendors of Pyramid Lake up close and personal?
 Did you notice any strange phenomena or happen to hear the sinister and disembodied cries or laughs of the dreaded Water Babies?
 Please share your experiences below.

 Nevada In Your Inbox